rahil627/my-programming-stuff/langs/_to-programming-languages.md

+## systems langs

+ML (Meta Language)
+  - functional, purely?
+  - either invented or first major use of static type with type-inferring compiler, and thus all dialects benefit it
+  - dialects:
+    - Standard ML
+      - i'm guessing functional
+    - **OCaml**
+      - "OCaml unifies functional, imperative, and object-oriented programming under an ML-like type system."
+      - extremely practical, used to write many compilers
+      - quite known among language design people
+      - surprisingly nice syntax with many pop syntax stuff being optional, allowing one to use white-space instead
+        - the switch/pattern matching is amazing, as it allows function arguments to magically work with it automatically (sorta like the opposite of how all functions return stuff)
+    - **F#**
+      - much loved, open-source, cross-platform (via .NET)
+    - SML
+      - something for hard-core ML people

+**C#**
+  - "Microsoft's Java": Java EE = ASP.NET, Java VM (JVM) = .NET CLR, etc. As vomit-inducing that may sound, it feels much better than the java world (partly due to eclipse ide sucking)
+  - mighty mighty C#... along with it's .NET framework and Visual Studio, is really tough to beat for general-use, but boring, and limited by it's java-like bytecode (managed code)\VM\GC implementation
+  - has frameworks for both games (Unity, MonoGame), not so much for cross-platform apps (Avalonia, Uno, ASP.core) where ASP.NET sucked for a long time
+    - and as long as these frameworks exist, it's cross-platform libraries will be in top-notch condition
+  - *solid feature-set* for the language, the standard library (System, IO, etc.), and the .NET library
+    - basically C# v3 (in 2007) set the standards for high-level languages with lambda expressions, anonymous functions, and LINQ via .NET, etc. (during my first programming job!), and didn't add much until v7 (in 2017) when it added pattern matching, tuples, local functions, etc., but that's okay as they are working on all three things: a language, a library, and a tool-set.
+By C# v10 now, the features are *overwhelming!*.
+There's really nothing to complain about here.
+  - in 2014, open-source .NET core began, eventually becoming the main .NET framework
+  - despite supporting many languages, only a few held up: C#, F#, and some variant of C++.
+D lost in the language wars.
+  - always had a compiled approach instead of scripting, making it less popular in the web-dev world, which made it even better, as it keeps the serious native big game/app devs away from the horrendous temporal javascript/electron/html5 web-dev world
+  - Microsoft, and very much *feels* like Microsoft: *heavy*: heavy dev environment (visual studio ide until code was released), heavy libraries, clunky standard coding convention, etc., yet very easy to read/understand coming from C-like languages
+  - **after using this, it feels like there's really no reason to ever use a dynamically-typed language again, or one that doesn't provide ide-integrated debugging, reflection, etc.**
+  - has a contemporary **scripting** solutions!!?? :o :O
+    - Rosylyn compiler, csscript, dotnet-script
+  - https://www.nuget.org/packages/MonoGame.Framework.WpfInterop/ - LOL, amazing!
+WPF UI with MonoGame behind it
+  - nuget package library

 C++
   - frameworks: ??, maybe C++ people don't rely on frameworks: they build it! :p
   - manual memory management via pointers 'n references 'n "smart" pointers 'n the const key-word